maths/moodle-qbank_gitsync/doc/createrepo.md

 If Git is being used, the destination directory must be an empty Git repo and the exported questions will be committed to the current branch.

 On failure:
-- If the script fails, it can be safely run again once the issue has been dealt with.
-(You may get instructions to delete a manifest file.
-If so, delete the file and run again.)
+- If the script fails, clean out the question folders and manifest files from the directory and run it again once the issue is sorted.